microsoft/bedrock/docs/singleKeyvault/README.md

   subnet_prefix: '10.39.0.0/24'
   vnet_name: 'myvnet'
 ```
-Now that we have these variables filled in, we will use 'bedrock generate' command to generate terraform tfvars file that we will use to provision the infrastructure.
+Now that we have these variables filled in, we will use 'bedrock infra generate' command to generate terraform tfvars file that we will use to provision the infrastructure.
 Navigate to azure-common-infra/westus folder and run the following command.

 ```
 bedrock infra generate -p westus